 The Foundation makes one- or two-year grants (typically in the form of membership dues) to support ongoing programs, services, or activities offered by local, regional or national organizations focused on improving the field of organized arts philanthropy.

 These organizations must benefit foundations and grantmakers in Minnesota or New York City that work in arts grantmaking.
 The depth of service explicitly to artists, arts organizations, and the inclusion of artists and arts leaders in organizational programs and conferences will be considered in the application review.

 Grants in this initiative are small and rarely exceed $10,000.
 Organizations interested in applying must contact Jerome staff to explore Foundation interest and funding availability before submitting an application.

-The Foundation may schedule and conduct an interview before determining whether or not to invite a proposal, especially for first-time applicants whose project is potentially a fit with Jerome priorities.
+The Foundation may schedule and conduct an interview before determining whether or not to invite a proposal, especially for applicants who have not received funding previously in this program.

 Who should apply?